 If you have any questions, don’t hesitate to contact us.
 We offer free help at no cost or obligation seven days a week.
 Suppose you find life insurance confusing or not.
 We need an experienced independent insurance agent (hopefully we can) to help you and answer all your questions.
 If you decide you would like to apply, we offer quick and easy telephone applications that make applying for life insurance a snap.

 All the best,

 If you have any questions about the benefits of working with independent insurance agents, contact us today to help you at no cost or obligation.
-Remember that we are brokers and work for our clients, not insurance companies.
 Our job is to help you get approved for the best policy for your needs with the lowest possible rates.
 You can also set up a specific time at your convenience to talk.